 This article is an updated list of 8 interesting DJI statistics for 2023.

-DJI is a Japanese multinational corporation that specializes in aerial photography and videography gear.
+DJI is a Chinese multinational corporation that specializes in aerial photography and videography gear.

 Among DJI’s most notable product lines are the Phantom Series, the Spark, the Mavic Series, and the Matrice Series.

 The Ronin camera platform is a superstar in cinematography, and the Osmo Mobile camcorder is a brilliant compact 4k device that is an absolute favorite among social media folks.

 Find out more in our up-to-date roundup of DJI stats.

 - In 2009, DJI flew a drone prototype around the peak of Mount Everest

 - $90,000 from Frank Wang’s family friend saved DJI

 - DJI launched the Phantom in 2013 and the Phantom 3 in 2015

 - DJI has an Emmy Award